bjmcnabb/onc_toolbox/README.md

 ]
 ```

-### If unsure what properties are available on Oceans 3.0, the `get_properties` will retrieve a list of available properties.
+### If unsure what properties are available on Oceans 3.0, the `get_properties` funtion will retrieve a list of available properties.
 Users can narrow the retrieved list down by supplying a list of keywords or partial matches to filter by with the `prop_keyword` attribute (e.g. 'temp'):
 ```
 props, prop_details = server.get_properties(
     # prop_keyword=prop_keyword, # optional - filter results by keyword